KunyiLiu/k8sedge-sre-agent/README.md

 Skills (kubectl, Prometheus query, log fetch)

-Stops before each action and asks for user approval
+Stops before the ambiguous state and asks for user approval

 Terminates when root cause confidence is reached